pism/pism/_sources/manual/modeling-choices/computational/grid.rst.txt

 handling of mass (ice thickness) evolution is PISM.

-Consider a grid with minimum and maximum `x` coordinates `x_\text{min}` and `x_\text{max}` and the spacing `\Delta x`.
+Consider a grid with minimum and maximum `x` coordinates `x_\text{min}` and `x_\text{max}` and the spacing `\dx`.
 The cell-centered interpretation implies that the domain extends *past* |xmin| and |xmax| by one half of the grid spacing, see :numref:`fig-cell-center`.